We are available for therapy in-person or virtual sessions. Specialized Counseling. Call or Text Now. Located in Doylestown.

 Specializations: Couples Coaching, Women in Relationships, Empty Nest Syndrome

 Rob works virtually and in-office (weekends).
-Rob works with teens and young adults with depression, anxiety, self esteem issues, and ADHD.
+Rob works with teens and young adults with depression, anxiety, self-esteem issues, and ADHD.
 Rob spends his time between NYC and Philadelphia.
-Rob is personally dedicated to the practice of yoga and TM Meditation to keep him balanced and grounded for his work with clients.
+Rob is personally dedicated to the practice of yoga and TM Meditation to keep him balanced and grounded in his work with clients.

 I work with clients using CBT, ACT (Acceptance and Commitment Therapy), and talk therapy, and assist clients in learning executive functioning skills.

-I have a double Masters from University of Pennsylvania in Professional Counseling.
+I have a double Master's from the University of Pennsylvania in Professional Counseling.
 I am School Certified in Pennsylvania as well.

 Although I work with adolescents and young adults, there are times when it is beneficial to have the parents attend some sessions with consent.